MountSionCBSSecondary/SchoolWebsite/docs/git-commands.md

 - Your fork remote added
 - The main repo remote added

-Before you can begin working on the repo we need to explain what a `branch` is. `Master` is a `branch` the main `branch` where our code will live.
-When we want to add features or experiment with the website we will need to create a new `branch`, when you create a new `branch` you are creating a new environment (which is identical to `master` branch) to which you can apply changes too and test without the worry of breaking, causing errors or adding bugs to our `Master` branch.
+Before you can begin working on the repo we need to understand what a `branch` is. `Master` is a `branch` the main `branch` where our code will live.
+When we want to add features or experiment with the website we will need to create a new `branch`, when you create a new `branch` you are creating a new environment (which is identical to `master` branch) to which you can apply changes to and test without the worry of breaking, causing errors or adding bugs to our `Master` branch.

 When you are happy with the changes you made to your `branch` and you want to add the changes to our `Master` branch then you will need to create a `Pull Request`, this is basically where you can show the changes you made to the whole team, and as a team we can discuss and review your changes.
-When we are happy with the changes before we merge to `Master`.
+When at least two team members have reviewed and approved the changes, the creator of the pr can then merge it to `Master`.
+You can also request another team member to merge you pr to master if you like.

 You can now begin to work and create your own PR against the main repo.
 To do this, you must create a branch.
-It is a good convention to give the branch a descriptive name, usually something descibing the work in the PR, keep this name short and too the point, example `add-contact-page`
+It is a good convention to give the branch a descriptive name, usually something descibing the work in the PR, keep this name short and to the point, example `add-contact-page`

 ```
 git checkout -b <<desciptive-name-here>>